devleague/linux-all-the-things/reverse-capture-the-flag.md

     * `sudo`
       * `boss`

+* Lock the password for `bob` so that he can't log in

 * Create a directory in the `/share` directory for each group and ensure that only users in that group can access that directory

 * Create a directory in `/share` that the `admin` and `developer` groups can access but **not** the `auditor` group